 Promote Cross-Institute Change

-By forming a collective of five eminent Medical Research Institutes, WiSPP has established a unique engine with which to promote and measure change in gender equity in science.
+By forming a collective of five eminent medical research institutes (MRIs), WiSPP has established a unique engine with which to promote and measure change in gender equity in science.

-We are committed to a shared agenda, have agreed on shared measurements, have undertaken a range of mutually reinforcing activities and established a strong relationship of trust with the support of directors and engagement of staff from all institutes.
+We are committed to a shared agenda, have agreed on shared measurements, have undertaken a range of mutually reinforcing activities and established a strong relationship of trust with the support of directors and engagement of staff from the five WiSPP MRIs.

 WiSPP works using a collective impact framework.
 A key feature of collective impact is to develop agreed metrics that measure progress.
 This critical first stage in the development of our change initiative is to understand the current state and what the future desired state looks like.
 Base-line (within an organisation) and benchmark (comparisons with other organisations) data are both necessary in order to design change initiatives and to measure progress.